sudomann/nginx-uwsgi-django-react/README.md

 - Django
   It's normally recommended to install from your distribution's package manager, but those are usually not as current as the version you'll get by installing from pip
 - npm and npx
+- git

 ### How to deploy your application
   While it's not required for this repository, it's recommended to create a virtual environment so packages installed from here don't interfere with your system packages.
-That, and installing npm, npx, pip and modifying system configuration so Docker does not run as root (as is good practice) are out of the scope of this exercise, so I won't go into how to do any of that.
+That, and installing npm, npx, pip, git and modifying system configuration so Docker does not run as root (as is good practice) are out of the scope of this exercise, so I won't go into how to do any of that.

 Clone this repository to your desired work directory on your machine with
 ```